-- Prior to scheduling the defense, ensure that all Dissertation Committee members can attend the defense.
-While members may attend virtually, you and your Dissertation Chair must be physically be present. - Schedule the defense through the T&T office (TandT@ucf.edu).
+• Prior to scheduling the defense, ensure that all Dissertation Committee members can attend the defense.
+While members may attend virtually, you and your Dissertation Chair must be present physically.

+- Schedule the defense through the T&T office (TandT@ucf.edu).
 Please provide a date and time you would like for the defense.
 Students are required to reserve a location for their dissertation defenses (the UCF Graduate Student Center provides spaces for this purpose). - Prepare your dissertation announcement (see sample in this handbook). - Have your Chair approve your dissertation announcement and email it to TandT@ucf.edu.
-Carla will enter the dissertation announcement in the Events Calendar of the Graduate College and will distribute it to the CAH listsry.
+Carla will enter the dissertation announcement in the Events Calendar of the Graduate College and will distribute it to the CAH listsrv.
 The approved defense announcement should be provided to the T&T Office two weeks in advance of the defense date. - Before the defense, provide the Thesis and Dissertation Approval Form to your Chair.
 If corrections need to be made, contact editor@ucf.edu so that corrections can be made in the university system and a new Approval Form printed for your defense.
-Only the student can request the Dissertation Approval Form on the Thesis & Dissertation website: https://ww2.graduate.ucf.edu/ETD Student Services/ - Your Dissertation Chair's signature on the Approval Form indicates that the Review for Original Work requirement has been met.
-Follow up with your Chair to make certain that your work has been submitted through iThenticate so that the results can be reviewed and approved by the Dissertation Chair and discussed with the advisory committee at the defense. - Ensure that you bring the Thesis and Dissertation Approval Form to the defense.
-If only minor changes to the dissertation are required, then most committee members will sign the approval form at the defense and your Chair will be the custodian of the form until you have made the requested edits.
+Only the student can request the Dissertation Approval Form on the Thesis & Dissertation website: https://ww2.graduate.ucf.edu/ETD_Student_Services/ - Your Dissertation Chair's signature on the Approval Form indicates that the Review for Original Work requirement has been met.
+Follow up with your Chair to make certain that your work has been submitted through iThenticate so that the results can be reviewed and approved by the Dissertation Chair and discussed with the Committee at the defense. - Ensure that you bring the Thesis and Dissertation Approval Form to the defense.
+If only minor changes to the dissertation are required, then most Committee members will sign the approval form at the defense and your Chair will be the custodian of the form until you have made the requested edits.
 If major changes are required, then signatures may have to be obtained later.
-If deadlines are looming, it is important that you provide your Chair with the best information on how to contact each of the advisory committee members before the end of the semester in order to get signatures.
+If deadlines are looming, it is important that you provide your Chair with the best information on how to contact each of the Committee members before the end of the semester in order to get signatures. - All dissertation defenses should be held when scheduled, unless there are truly extraordinary circumstances.
+If there are extraordinary circumstances and the dissertation defense cannot be held at the time scheduled, then the defense will be cancelled, and then rescheduled and re-announced.